-The U.S. dairy industry subjects cows to cruel treatment that includes repeated impregnation, overproduction of milk, restrictive housing and poor nutrition.
-Cows’ welfare could be vastly improved by providing more available space, opportunities for exercise and access to pasture to help avoid the health, stress and behavioral problems associated with confinement and feed concentration.
-Veal calves are often separated from their mothers shortly after birth and shipped to a producer, where they live for four or five months before slaughter.
+On many industrial dairy farms, cows are subjected to cruel treatment including repeated impregnation, forced overproduction of milk, restrictive confinement and poor nutrition.
+Cows’ welfare could be vastly improved by providing more available space, opportunities for exercise and access to pasture to help avoid the health, stress and behavioral problems associated with poor conditions.

 Cows display their emotions in subtle ways.
 A low ear position and cool nose, for example, mean that a cow is feeling good.